 Priene is best known for being the oldest and finest example of the Hippodamian system of town planning which was based on a grid system with streets intersecting at right angles.
 The original plan is still visible today.

 Priene was a city of which to be proud, as was known as "The Pompei of Anatolia".
-In the Hellenistic Period Priene was governed from Athens and later came under the rule of the Kings of Bergama before the time of the Roman Period and administration from Prome which began in the 2nd century AD.
+In the Hellenistic Period Priene was governed from Athens and later came under the rule of the Kings of Pergamon before the time of the Roman Period and administration from Romebegan in the 2nd century AD.
 The Bishop's Church which is near the Theatre is evidence that the city continued to develop into the Byzantine Period.
-During the Roman period the Maiandros River began to silt up its estuary and gradually Priene found itself in the middle of a swamp which proved a perfect breeding ground for mosquitos.
+During the Roman period the Meander River began to silt up its estuary and gradually Priene found itself in the middle of a swamp which proved a perfect breeding ground for mosquitos.
 Malaria struck in epidemic proportions and people moved elsewhere to try to escape the disease.

 By around 1400 the city had been completely abandoned.
 Today the ancient city of Priene is a great example of Greek style architecture and city planning.

 Take a tour to Priene with Ephesustours.biz